Chris Pratt Makes First On-Stage Appearance Since Anna Faris Split at 2017 Teen Choice Awards

 Just one week after Chris Pratt made the shocking announcement that he and wife Anna Faris were legally separating, the Jurassic World actor hit the stage at the 2017 Teen Choice Awards tonight to accept the Choice Sci-Fi Movie Actor Award.

-The actor, who was decked out in a casual ensemble, appeared to be in good spirits despite the sad news.
+The actor, who was decked out in a John Varvatos jacket, appeared to be in good spirits despite the sad news.

 Despite some trying times, Pratt, who did not do the red carpet for the event, showed no signs of sadness as he accepted the surfboard, which was presented by Millie Bobby Brown, Maddie Ziegler and Grace VanderWaal.